Stubo087/first-milestone-project/README.md

 * The HTML code was put through a validator every so often to make sure that it worked ok

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment

 In Cloud9 I deployed my project by pushing it in terminal window ( in bash ) to my Github repository named milestone-project-1 via the command line.
-Each time an edit was done I would save it to my [GitHub](https://github.com/Stubo087/first-milestone-project.git)
+Each time an edit was done
-My GitHub page was built from the Master Branch.
+I would save it to my [GitHub](https://github.com/Stubo087/first-milestone-project.git) My GitHub page was built from the Master Branch.

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits

-Content
+### Content

-The text for section Y was copied from the Wikipedia article Z Media
-The photos used in this site were obtained from ...
+#### index.html

+* The content used in the index.html page was given to me by Philip Bramley
+* The price list that is down loadable in the footer was also given to me by Philip Bramley

+#### designs.html

+* The information on this page was taken off Philip Bramley's [facebook](https://www.facebook.com/Philip-bramley-374922282597568/?__tn__=%2Cd%2CP-R&eid=ARCZAybqDDdlilqc4x09J8TfQUGRWDTW07HAjPx8vCEvHeSQJt-x0x2z-CtrKp9uvUjp27b9A4U7dffH) account

+#### repair.html

+* The information on the repair service page was also given to me by Philip Bramley

+### Media

+All of the images and video were obtained from Philip Bramley

-Acknowledgements
+## Acknowledgements

-I received inspiration for this project from X
+* Thank you to my mentor, Antoijia Simic who was a great help to me in showing how I should design my website to make it look modern, showed me examples
+* Antoijia also past on her vast knowlege of different aspects to do with making and designing my project.